Dilip Kumar Thanks Fans For 'Boundless Love, Affection & Prayers' On 97th Birthday

 Kangana Ranaut's sister Rangoli Chandel tweeted, "Kangana says there has been more glamorous or better dancers female actors in the past but she believes in terms of universally accepted Method acting she has established herself in the top position and many agree with her when I ask her about the male actors she says no one has yet surpassed Yusuf Saab ( Dilip Kumar) his sophisticated subtle approach to his characters a beautiful blend of commercial and method.
 In those days people only knew loud stage acting he introduced method that too blended with his star appeal, we bow down to the legacy that is yet to be challenged.
 Happy birthday Dilip sir."

 Speaking about his film journey, Dilip Kumar made his debut in the film industry with 'Jwar Bhata' in 1944.
-But it was the 1947 film 'Jugnu' which was his first major box-office hit.
+But it was the 1947 film 'Jugnu' which was his first major box office hit.

 Happy Birthday Dilip Kumar: How Amitabh Bachchan & Shah Rukh Khan Have Hero-worshipped The Thespian